cocoabits/MASShortcut/README.md

 # Non-ARC Version

 If you like retain/release, please check out these forks: [heardrwt/MASShortcut](https://github.com/heardrwt/MASShortcut) and [chendo/MASShortcut](https://github.com/chendo/MASShortcut).
+However, the preferred way is to enable the `-fobjc-arc` in Xcode source options.

 # Copyright